Stereotypes of Hispanic and Latino Americans in the United States: Resulting perspectives

-According to Qingwen, "The impact of television portrayals of minorities is significant because of the ability of television images to activate racial stereotypes and the power exerted by visual images."
-Non-Hispanic white Americans who lack real-life contact with Hispanic or Latino individuals are forced to rely heavily on television and film, their only source of exposure to the ethnic group, as the foundation of perceiving Hispanic and Latino individuals.
+Research has also examined how media portrayals may influence audience perceptions of Hispanic and Latino individuals.
+Qingwen and Murillo (2007) argued that television portrayals can significantly impact viewers, noting "the ability of television images to activate racial stereotypes and the power exerted by visual images."
+Their study suggested that individuals with limited direct contact with Hispanic or Latino people may rely more heavily on stereotypical media representations when forming perceptions.

-If nearly all of the few representations of the individuals are negatively stereotyped, non-Hispanic and Latino white individuals are likely to carry the perception into real life, embedding that stereotypical image of Hispanic and Latino individuals into their consciousness.
-Bandura's Social Cognitive Theory gives insight into how the stereotypical character representations are carried into the real world and points to the way in which individuals' perceptions are limited to what they have experienced.
-Those who lack real-life contact with the stereotyped individuals are unable to counter the television portrayals of this ethnic group with a more realistic and less negative image.
+Studies applying Albert Bandura's social cognitive theory have explored how media exposure may influence such perceptions.
+Rivadeneyra, Ward, and Gordon (2007) found that media portrayals appeared to have stronger effects among individuals who reported less direct contact with Hispanic and Latino people, as these individuals had fewer alternative sources of information to contextualize stereotypical media portrayals.

 Stereotypes in news media

-Between 2001 and 2010, the Hispanic population increased significantly in the United States, marking Hispanics as the largest minority in California.
-The news media began negatively framing Hispanics as criminals, illegal immigrants, dangerous and violent, further perpetuating prejudice, discrimination, and stereotypes of Hispanics.
-According to Loyola Marymount University researchers Santiago Arias and Lea Hellmueller:
+Between 2001 and 2010, the Hispanic population increased significantly in the United States, with Hispanics becoming the largest minority in California.
+According to Loyola Marymount University researchers Santiago Arias and Lea Hellmueller, this period saw increased negative framing of Hispanics in news media as criminals, illegal immigrants, and violent individuals:

 "Research shows that on English-language news media networks, during the 1990s, negative attitudes started to arise against Hispanics-and-Latinos.
 This began after voters approved California Proposition 187 in 1994."

 Proposition 187 was a 1994 ballot initiative to establish a California-run citizenship screening system and prohibit illegal aliens from using non-emergency health care, public education, and other services in the state.
-Arias and Hellmueller stated that the proposition spurred a slate of negative images and claims associated with Hispanics and Latinos in the United States, and affected the Hispanic community greatly by limiting employment opportunities, increasing maltreatment in the criminal justice system, and perpetuating victimization through violent hate crimes against Latinos.
-Studies show that from 2003 to 2007, violent hate crimes against Latinos rose by 40%.
+Arias and Hellmueller argued that the proposition spurred negative images and claims associated with Hispanics and Latinos in the United States, which they linked to limited employment opportunities, increased maltreatment in the criminal justice system, and a 40% rise in violent hate crimes against Latinos.

-Instead of focusing on positive attributes related to Hispanics and Latinos, Arias and Hellmueller wrote that news media content focused mainly on stereotypes and misjudgments when they addressed the population.
-As a result, news media programs helped build a "semantic meaning of the Hispanic-and-Latino identity as a metonym for illegal immigration."
+Arias and Hellmueller found that, when covering Hispanic and Latino populations, news media content focused predominantly on stereotypes.
+They argued that news media programs helped build a "semantic meaning of the Hispanic-and-Latino identity as a metonym for illegal immigration," explaining:

 "This discourse consists of promoting the idea that crime and undocumented immigrants, and the costs of illegal immigration in social services and taxes directly result from the increase of Hispanics-and-Latinos in the United States."